-- Electronic records of all learner assessments (irrespective of whether the assessment is qualified as major or minor) are maintained and secured within the University's Admissions & Registrations System (ADREG).
+- 1. Electronic records of all learner assessments (irrespective of whether the assessment is qualified as major or minor) are maintained and secured within the University's Admissions & Registrations System (ADREG).
 The regulations for data entry, extraction and security of records in ADREG are described in the ADREG system user guidebook. - 2.
 Each Instructor is responsible to ensure that the results of all the assessments are documented within ILOs Achievement Matrix Excel Sheet which generates the % of ILOs achievement, the excel sheet is required to be uploaded in ADREG system while entering the overall grade. - 3.
 Final grades are entered by the course instructor after verification of final grades subsequent to examination administration.
 Grades of other assessments are entered within one month after the administration of the test or the receipt of the project or assignment from the student or on the prescribed date for entry of the final grade, whichever deadline comes sooner). - 4.
 Chairpersons serve as the custodians of paper-based final examinations and major assessments.
 Final exam scripts are stored securely in the department (or other designated university storage facility under the "lock and key" of the relevant chairperson) for two years.
-Course file which includes sample of assessment scripts are stored securely in the department (or other designated university storage facility under the "lock and key" of the relevant chairperson) for two years.
-Course file which includes sample of assessment scripts are stored securely in the department (or other designated university storage facility under the "lock and key" of the relevant chairperson) for two years.
+Course file which includes sample of assessment scripts are stored securely in the department (or other designated university storage facility under the "lock and key" of the relevant chairperson) for two years. - Copies of the overall documented course files are also shared with the awarding body for review and scrutiny of the content in terms of adherence of policies, procedures and equivalencies.